Spotlight On Dr. Frank Ashley

 Dr. Frank Ashley teaches students about diversity in nonprofit organizations and how diversity not only includes racial and sexual differences it also includes differences in ability, sexual orientation, religion, culture, immigration status and other areas.

-Spotlight On Dr. Ann Bowman
+Spotlight on Dr. Ann Bowman

 In 2009, the Bush School welcomed Dr. Ann Bowman to the Masters in Public Service and Administration program.
 While new to the Bush School, Dr. Bowman is no stranger to Texas A&M, having taught in the Department of Political Science from 1979 — 1981, before moving to the University of South Carolina.

-Spotlight On Dr. Leonard Bright
+Spotlight on Dr. Leonard Bright

 Dr. Leonard Bright holds a PhD in public administration and policy from the Hatfield School of Government at Portland State University.
 He joined the Bush School after serving as an associate professor in the School of Urban and Public Affairs at the University of Louisville.

-Spotlight On Dr. William Brown
+Spotlight on Dr. William Brown

 Dr. William Brown followed a non-traditional path to the Bush School, studying education, organizational psychology and social work rather than political science or economics.

-Spotlight On Dr. Jasen Castillo
+Spotlight on Dr. Jasen Castillo

 Dr. Jasen Castillo joined the Bush School this past Fall as an Assistant Professor in the National Security Program.
 Immediately prior to his appointment, he worked in the office of the Undersecretary for Policy in the Department of Defense.

-Spotlight On Dr. Kalena Cortes
+Spotlight on Dr. Kalena Cortes

 Dr. Kalena Cortes, an assistant professor in the Master of Public Service and Administration (MSPA) program, came to the Bush School from Syracuse University.
 She earned her BA in economics from the University of California at San Diego (UCSD) and her PhD in economics from the University of California at Berkeley, where her dissertation focused on how immigrants assimilate in the United States.

-Spotlight On Dr. Laura Dague
+Spotlight on Dr. Laura Dague

 Dr. Laura Dague, an assistant professor in the MPSA program, earned a PhD in economics from the University of Wisconsin, where she was associated with the Population Health Institute and the Institute for Research on Poverty.

-Spotlight On Dr. Danny Davis
+Spotlight on Dr. Danny Davis

 The field of cybersecurity is ever-changing.
 Dr. Danny Davis is working to stay ahead if the game.

-Spotlight On Dr. Gregory Gause
+Spotlight on Dr. Gregory Gause

 The career of Dr. Gregory Gause, III, head of the Department of International Affairs at the Bush School of Government and Public Service, has led him to pursue scholarly work in Kuwait, Saudi Arabia, and Cairo; conduct research for multiple prominent think tanks; and teach at several premiere universities.

-Spotlight On Dr. Cole Blease Graham, Jr.
+Spotlight on Dr. Cole Blease Graham, Jr.

 Cole Blease Graham, Jr., assistant dean of Assessment and Diversity Initiatives and professor in the Department of Public Service and Administration, earned his PhD from the University of South Carolina in 1971.

-Spotlight On Dr. Robert Greer
+Spotlight on Dr. Robert Greer

 Dr. Robert Greer is possibly the only man on earth who can make local government debt cool.
 Luckily, that’s a big part of his job.

-Spotlight On Dr. James Griffin
+Spotlight on Dr. James Griffin

 Dr. James Griffin, holder of the Bob Bullock Chair in Public Policy and Finance, is in his seventh year as a professor of economics and public policy in the Bush School of Government and Public Service.
 Dr. Griffin, or Dr. G as he is known by his students, is a native Texan and part-time rancher.

-Spotlight On Dr. Silva Hamie
+Spotlight on Dr. Silva Hamie

 Dr. Silva Hamie, a Bush School lecturer since 2014, teaches courses in post-conflict recovery and development, the role of international organizations in peace and conflict, and qualitative research methods.

-Spotlight On Dr. Charles Hermann
+Spotlight on Dr. Charles Hermann

 When students step into a class with Dr. Charles Hermann, they are learning from a man who served under Henry Kissinger on the National Security Council and who served as the founding director of the Bush School of Government and Public Service at Texas A&M University.

-Spotlight On Dr. Reyko Huang
+Spotlight on Dr. Reyko Huang

 Dr. Reyko Huang is an assistant professor of international affairs at the Bush School.
 Her research focuses on civil wars, rebel group dynamics, state-building, democratization, and foreign interventions in conflict.

-Spotlight On Dr. Valerie Hudson
+Spotlight on Dr. Valerie Hudson

 Dr. Valerie Hudson joined the faculty of the Bush School in 2012 as the George H. W. Bush Chair.
 An expert on international security and foreign policy analysis, she received her PhD in political science at The Ohio State University.

-Spotlight On Dr. Deborah Kerr
+Spotlight on Dr. Deborah Kerr

 Dr. Deborah L. Kerr has been a lecturer and a member of the graduate faculty at the Bush School since 1999, teaching performance management, public policy formation, and advanced management, in addition to supervising second-year capstone projects.

-Spotlight On Dr. Joanna Lahey
+Spotlight on Dr. Joanna Lahey

 Dr. Joanna Lahey came to the Bush School five years ago after receiving her doctorate in economics from the Massachusetts Institute of Technology (MIT).
 As the resident expert on the economics of aging and health, she has published groundbreaking work on the subject and received attention from leading media outlets for her research.

-Spotlight On Dr. Ren Mu
+Spotlight on Dr. Ren Mu

 Born in China, Dr. Ren Mu joined the Bush School faculty in 2007 as an assistant professor, having most recently been a research consultant at the World Bank.
 She received her B.A. in economics and an M.A. in law from Nankai University.

-Spotlight On Larry Napper
+Spotlight on Larry Napper

 When Professor Larry Napper first arrived at Texas A&M University to study history, he had only read about the vast world outside of the United States – but had never seen any of it.
 That would soon change in ways he never imagined.

-Spotlight On Andrew Natsios
+Spotlight on Andrew Natsios

 Andrew Natsios, one of the Bush School’s newest faculty members, brings a wealth of experience in public service to his teaching.
 During his long and distinguished career, Natsios has been a state legislator, military officer, NGO vice president, civil servant, diplomat, professor, and leader of one of the largest and most controversial public works projects.

-Spotlight On Dr. William Norris
+Spotlight on Dr. William Norris

 With multiple years of teaching under his belt in the Master’s Program in International Affairs (MPIA) at the Bush School of Government and Public Service at Texas A&M University, Assistant Professor William Norris’ influence on the program has begun to spread.

-Spotlight On Dr. Kent Portney
+Spotlight on Dr. Kent Portney

 (In Memoriam) Kent Portney, professor in the Bush School’s Department of Public Service and Administration (MPSA) and Senior Fellow in the School’s Institute for Science, Technology and Public Policy, earned his PhD in political science from Florida State University and his master’s from the University of Connecticut.